ensaremirerol/BigAdd/README.md

   ```
   * Checks for blocks which is/are left open.
   * If there is one, Prints information about left open block/s

 ## Main program loop
 1. Initialize all necessary structs and variables
 2. While loop:
-    1. If we reach end of file, exit the loop
+  1. If we reach the end of the file, exit the loop
   2. Get word using `getWord` function
   3. Check if the word is empty `strcmp(currWord, "")`
-    4. Check if the word is keyword
+  4. Check if the word is a keyword
   5. If flag and word do not match, give error and seek to end of line
-    6. Else write analysis results to write file.
+  6. Else write analysis results to write the file.
-    7. If word is a keyword, set flag and expectedKeycode.
+  7. If the word is a keyword, set flag and expectedKeycode.
 Otherwise, set flag to NOP

 3. Check if any of the block/s are left open
-4. Check if flag is LINE_ENDED
+4. Check if the flag is LINE_ENDED
 5. Free all allocated memory